 What do registry operators impose as a condition for using Protected Marks List (e.g. blocking) services?
 For example, do they all use the valid SMD File contained in the TMCH database?

-How much and what manner of use does each registry operator make of [proprietary data, whether derived data from the TMCH [or the trademark holder] in providing its Additional Marketplace RPMs?
+How much and what manner of use does each registry operator make of data from the TMCH [or the trademark holder] in providing its Additional Marketplace RPMs?

 For registry operators that extended the Trademark Claims Service beyond the required 90 days, and for registrars who operated the extended service, what has been their experience in terms of exact matches generated beyond the mandatory period?
 For example, in terms of registration volume and numbers of exact matches?

-How does use of Protected Marks Lists (e.g. blocking services) affect the utilization of other RPMs, especially Sunrise registrations?
+How, and to what extent, does use of Protected Marks Lists (e.g. blocking services) affect the utilization of other RPMs, especially Sunrise registrations?

-About the role of the TMCH Providers:

-What roles do the TMCH Providers play in the provision of Additional Marketplace RPMs by registry operators: both the front-end (Deloitte) and the back end (IBM)?

 What role does the TMCH Provider (front-end) play in “servicing” the Additional Marketplace RPMs?
 For example: